Experiences withAbdominal aortic aneurysm

 - eating healthily – eat a balanced diet and cut down on fatty food

-- exercising regularly – aim to do at least 150 minutes of exercise a week; read about how to get started with some common activities
+- exercising regularly – aim to do at least 150 minutes of exercise a week

 - maintaining a healthy weight – use the BMI healthy weight calculator to see if you need to lose weight, and find out how to lose weight safely